ellcorey/corey_elliott_design/_posts/2015-10-12-designing-for-mobile.md

 layout: post
 title: Designing for Mobile
 date: 2015-10-12
-categories: TIY, UI, design, mobile, ios
+categories: TIY UI design mobile ios
+permalink: designing-for-mobile
 ---

 Designing for mobile is an ever changing and intriguing task.
 We're constantly reevaluating how people use a product and adapting to an endless supply of new device technology.
 Some designers find themselves questioning not just what mobile means tomorrow, but even what it means today.